Southern Squirrel Pot Pie

 Squirrel Is a Sustainable, Ethical Meat

 I’ve heard that squirrel is just about the most ethical meat you can serve, whether in a pot pie or any other dish.
-It’s free-range, plentiful, and local.
-The “local” part matters because that means it’s low in food miles: it doesn’t have to be trucked clear across the country when it’s literally right in your backyard.
+Like rabbit, it’s free-range, plentiful, and local.
+The “local” part matters because that means it’s low in food miles: it doesn’t have to be trucked clear across the country.
+Anyone who hunts squirrel can find it literally right in their backyard.

 Just be sure to follow safe practices when catching, dressing, and cooking your own squirrel.
 Of course, the same is true for venison and other wild game that you hunt and dress yourself.